Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 This is the most obvious way to tell the story.
 You just tell it in the way it happened in the order it happened.
 Most of the other organizing techniques use this way to tell the main part of the story.
-See Anne Dillard's "Handed My Own Life" for a good example of chronological organization of a personal essay.
+See Anne Dillard's "Handed My Own Life" for a good example of the chronological organization of a personal essay.

 Characteristics of this organization strategy:

 - Tells the story in the order that it happened.

 - Tells the story suspensefully—least important events leading to more important ones and finally coming to climax.